-Channel Islands National Park
+11. Kayak at Channel Islands National Park

 We arrived at the crack of the dawn to check in for our snorkeling and kayaking tour at Santa Cruz Island.
 As our kayak guide expertly led us through several sea caves, I couldn’t believe how clear the water was.
 We could see plants and colorful fish, including Garibaldi (California’s state fish) just below the surface from our kayaks.
 And while paddling near a blowhole, I was (pleasantly) startled by two sea lions bopping alongside my kayak.
 So cute!

 12. Fish from the Ventura Pier

 The Ventura Pier is an old fashioned wooden pier with benches, picnic tables, a taco shack and seafood restaurant.
 Pier fishing is popular.
 Take a stroll to enjoy views of the Pacific Ocean.